HarshadaBhanu/automationhv/README.md

 Unfinished parts -
 	1. While automating a Test Case 2, encounter a test step which cannot be 				Automated.
 Automation the earlier Test Step is done and the rest of the part where 		test script had to pass a reCAPTCHA is remaining as it cannot pass through without 	human intervention as far as tried.
 	A possible workaround for it would be we bypass this step when system is under 			test.
-	2.Last Test Case’s (Test Case2) for API last point, where content type is JSON and 		Verify in Response - "Place Name" for each input "Country" and "Postal 				Code”.Was to be done.
+	2.Last Test Case’s (Test Case2) for API last point, where content type is html and 		Verify in Response - "Place Name" for each input "Country" and "Postal 				Code”.Was to be done.
 The response code is html and unable to parse the 			data.Possibly more study will lead to a solution which could be existing.
 Few common points like

-Working on few points like creating a testNG.xml Working on adding a man file so execution can be done via command prompt Creating Jeinkins job
+Working on adding a mvn file so execution can be done via command prompt Creating Jeinkins job

 Getting Started